fmv1992/data_sciences_challenge_01/readme.md

 data set, how was the approach and the results.

 ***The full results and discussion are in `./output/final_results/output.html`.***

-In order to view the final results please open the file (do not load the github file as github does not render html files but rather it shows its code):
+In order to view the final results please download and open the file in your web browser (do not load the github file as github does not render html files but rather it shows its html code): `./output/final_results/output.html`.
-`./output/final_results/output.html`.

 # The challenge